eyedeekay/sam-forwarder/config/CHECKLIST.md

     - \[U\] - Undone/Unknoqn
     - \[C\] - Confirmed Working
     - \[W\] - Work in progress
+    - \[N\] - Not applicable
+    - \[*\] - See also

                                             Version  Recommended Allowable            Default
         [U] - clientMessageTimeout                                8*1000 - 120*1000    60*1000       The timeout (ms) for all sent messages.
 Unused.
 See the protocol specification for per-message settings.
         [U] - crypto.lowTagThreshold          0.9.2               1-128                30            Minimum number of ElGamal/AES Session Tags before we send more.
 Recommended: approximately tagsToSend * 2/3
         [U] - crypto.tagsToSend               0.9.2               1-128                40            Number of ElGamal/AES Session Tags to send at a time.
 For clients with relatively low bandwidth per-client-pair (IRC, some UDP apps), this may be set lower.
         [U] - explicitPeers                                                            null          Comma-separated list of Base 64 Hashes of peers to build tunnels through; for debugging only
-        [W] - i2cp.dontPublishLeaseSet                true,false                       false         Should generally be set to true for clients and false for servers
+        [C] - i2cp.dontPublishLeaseSet                true,false                       false         Should generally be set to true for clients and false for servers
-        [U] - i2cp.fastReceive                0.9.4   true,false                       false         If true, the router just sends the MessagePayload instead of sending a MessageStatus and awaiting a ReceiveMessageBegin.
+        [C] - i2cp.fastReceive                0.9.4   true,false                       false         If true, the router just sends the MessagePayload instead of sending a MessageStatus and awaiting a ReceiveMessageBegin.
         [U] - i2cp.messageReliability                             BestEffort, None     BestEffort    Guaranteed is disabled; None implemented in 0.8.1; the streaming lib default is None as of 0.8.1, the client side default is None as of 0.9.4
         [U] - i2cp.password                   0.8.2               string                             For authorization, if required by the router.
 If the client is running in the same JVM as a router, this option is not required.
 Warning - username and password are sent in the clear to the router, unless using SSL (i2cp.SSL=true).
 Authorization is only recommended when using SSL.
         [U] - i2cp.username                   0.8.2               string